Alphen aan den Rijn shopping mall shooting: Response

 The Netherlands Government Information Service, through a brief statement on Twitter, said Queen Beatrix was "speechless because of the great loss and sadness;" and politicians such as Minister of Security and Justice Ivo Opstelten expressed feelings of shock and tragedy.

 Several thousand people attended a memorial service at the mall on 10 April.
 Prime Minister Mark Rutte, Minister Opstelten and acting Mayor of Alphen aan den Rijn Bas Eenhoorn were also present.

-Copycat threats

 Shortly after the shooting, police arrested a 17-year-old boy who threatened to carry out another mass shooting.
-The teenager from Rotterdam posted on Twitter:
+The teenager from Rotterdam posted on Twitter: "Haha Iraq is also coming to the Netherlands.
+This man in Alphen already has 6 kills on his name.
+I'm going to outdo him."
 After a backlash, the boy deleted the post and claimed it was a joke.
 Since then, four other people were arrested for making similar threats on Twitter.

 Aftermath

 On 20 September 2019, the Supreme Court of the Netherlands (Hoge Raad) concluded that the police of Alphen aan den Rijn was at fault for distributing a firearms license to the perpetrator who obviously had a mental illness.
 Therefore, the police were held accountable for all damages suffered by the victims and their relatives.
 After the shooting the police in the Netherlands had a surge of revoked licences and currently maintain a stricter enforcement of law regarding the possession of firearms.